ggmessier/ggmessier.github.io/pages/data-orientation.md

 In addition to pandas, we also make use of the [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/) libraries.
 It's not necessary to become proficient with these right away.
 Just scan the introductory material and be aware of them as a resource for when you start your research work.

+I do also sometimes make us of the [scikit learn](https://scikit-learn.org) machine learning library.
+Often, we will write machine learn coding from scratch but libraries are nice when we don't want to re-invent the wheel for simple operations and/or need some verified code to use as a comparison baseline.

 ### Jupyter Notebooks

 [Jupyter](https://jupyter.org/) notebooks are a mechanism for combining python code, plots and notes created using the [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) language.
 Think of them as a very super-powered replacement for a log book that are very popular in the data science community.